thoughtspot/thoughtspot.github.io/_complex-search/about-filters.md

  ![Filters appear under the title]({{ site.baseurl }}/images/filter-list-location.png "Filters appear under the title")

-If you ever find that your search or pinboard does not appear to contain all the data you want to see, check for any existing filters and remove them by clicking on the in-product back button to the left of the Answer or by clicking the **X** to see all the data.
+If you ever find that your search or pinboard does not appear to contain all the data you want to see, check for any existing filters and remove them by clicking the **X** that appears when you hover over the filter in the search bar.

 {% include note.html content="Filtering on NULL and empty values is a special case.
 You can find out more about how these values are represented and how to